softwarewolves/riders/README.md

 * No more tokens in local or session storage.

 #### Hint
 Have a look at the authorization server's (Cognito) [logout API documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html).
-Why would it be useful to call it?
+Why would it be useful to call?

+### Step 5 - keep authentication state across page reloads

+#### Acceptance criteria
+When you logged in and refresh the page, you are still logged in.

+### Step 6 - send access token with create, update and delete calls

+#### Acceptance criteria
+* You can add a ride.
+* You can delete your own rides.
+* You can edit and update your own rides.

+#### Hint
+You obtained an access token when logging in, but does it contain the right scopes?
+I.e. does it bestow permission to make the API call?